 Contractors are used to fulfill duties with other organisations such as under the Local Maintenance Partnership (LMP) which ensures certain Public Rights of Way (PROW) are usable, these are generally gold paths as set out by Cornwall Council (CC).
 This Partnership is held with CC and they are legally responsible for the PROW.

-The Council also manages Gwithian Green Local Nature Reserve/Common with Natural England and a team of volunteers with expert local knowledge and a keen interest in conservation.
+The Council also manages Gwithian Green Local Nature Reserve/Common with Natural England through a contractor and a team of volunteers with expert local knowledge and a keen interest in conservation.